Pillar 4 of 4 / Updated May 2026

 Structured as equity.
 Higher cost (9-13%+ pref).
 No senior lender consent required.
 More flexible on workout.
 Standard on opportunistic, ground-up, and complex value-add.

-Spend on High-Performance Envelope vs Standard — What’s the NOI math?
+Spend on High-Performance Envelope vs Standard - What is the NOI math?

 High-Performance Envelope

-IMP envelope, high R-value, tight air-sealing.
+IMP envelope, high R-value, tight air-sealing, FM 4880-rated where insurance requires.
 Higher first cost.
 Lower opex (utilities, maintenance, insurance).
 Higher NOI.
 Eligible for 179D, ENERGY STAR.
 Better tenant retention.

 Standard Envelope